top of page

 Tip: Avoid Emotional Attachment

-You sign the contract and put the deposit down.
+You sign the contract and put the deposit down to the .

 – Updated bank statements